NiallHornFX/COMP5823M-Mini-Solvers/Projects/Assignment_03_FluidSimulation/notes/A3_FluidSimulation.md

 ##### Rendering as Vertex Points :

+###### 2D Particle Transforms

-Particles + Tank are scaled down by $0.1$ and then offset to framebuffer bottom left origin.
+We can ethier manually transform the Particles + Tank into Clip Space via scaled down by $0.1$ and then offset to framebuffer bottom left origin.
 Scene is defined within a 0-10 Square cartesian range.
 Of course for rendering without Camera transforms all calculations are within clip space pre-rasterization so need to transform to screen space, can use model matrix for this strictly speaking its not a model transform but as its called this within Primitive class keep it as is.

-Its probs better to use a 2D ortho matrix, because then I don't need to worry about scaling into NDC space, then screen space manually.
-My actual simulation domain is going to be [0,10] (x,y) so use Ortho matrix to transform this into NDC.
-Using glm::ortho works great.
+However it makes more sense to use a Projection transform still via a Orthogonal matrix, because then I don't need to worry about scaling into NDC space, then screen space manually.
+My actual simulation domain is going to be `[0,10]` (x,y) so use Ortho matrix to transform this into NDC with the (left,right) and (bottom,top) ranges been $[0,10]$.
+Using this approach with glm::ortho works great.

+I commented out the model matrix from `Primitive` and the shaders as I don't use it here at all, the only transformation is of the projection matrix described above which does the actual world-view/proj space transform.

+###### Particle --> Vertex attribute update Perf

+In Debug mode we have problems are with the render time been bottleneck when particle count is increased, its not the GPU cost, but the update cost of the particle --> Vertex attributes within Primitive class because I made a new function to update Positions,Normals,Colours which all have to be written into the current vert_data array (it might be easier just to make a new vert_data array)

-Problems are with the render time bottleneck when particle count is increase, we should be using instancing ideally and updating and re-allocating the VBO per tick is just too costly and stupid.
-I will fix this soon, want to get the solver working first.
-Its more so the particle->vertex update thats so costly ie updating positions,normals,colour each tick.
+ Its more so the particle->vertex update that's so costly ie updating positions,normals,colour each tick.
 But to be fair in the release build, the optimization seems to speed it up greatly.